Apoorvdhavalikar27/AAIC_Game1/README.md

-# AAIC_Game1
+# Aminal Shooting Gsme (Approach-1)
 This is the Shooting Game Assignment using python-Django-HTML-CSS-JS

+## To run the application follow following steps:

-pip install django
+1. pip install django
+2. Clone project.

-python manage.py runserver
+3. python manage.py runserver